 Filling up on foods rich in whole grains, protein and healthy fats can help curb portion sizes of other, less healthy foods.

 Practice mindful eating.
 Enjoy your food without screen time.
 Distracted eating can lead to over-eating.

 Other Healthful Habits

 Move more often.
 Fitness improves how sensitive your body is to insulin.
-Start slow to avoid injury and burnout, and work your way to 150 minutes of exercise per week.
+Start slowly to avoid injury and burnout and work your way to 150 minutes of exercise per week.

 Regular activity lowers stress and anxiety levels and helps to improve your mood.

 Try indoor activities at home or at the gym (dance, yoga, weightlifting, cardio etc.) or outdoor activities year-round (skiing, ice skating, biking, swimming, walking etc).